juliatok/WebDev_Project/README.md

 #### Sprint 1

--Developed a prototype for the mainpage (homepage).
+- Developed a prototype for the mainpage (homepage).

 #### Sprint 2 and 3